 For an at-promise young adult to re-enroll in high school, it takes a tremendous amount of courage.
-A vast majority of students have had gaps in their education, indicating the need for more interventions.
+A vast majority of students have had gaps in their education indicating the need for more interventions.
 To address student learning loss, CCPA committed to assessing students in reading and math through the use of the i-Ready assessment tool.
 Students were assessed in September and January with the last assessment administered in May.
-Currently, 2021-22 data shows that 46% of students increased a level in reading and 35% of students increased a level in math from the September to January assessments.
-The i-Ready digital platform is not only an assessment tool, but has built-in interventions that can reach the specific needs for each student.
+Currently, data shows that 46% of students increased a level in reading and 35% of students increased a level in math from the September to January assessments.
+The i-Ready digital platform is not only an assessment tool, but has built in interventions that can reach the specific needs for each student.
 These interventions will be utilized for students who have not shown an increase in growth for reading or math.
+The implementation of learning loss assessment strategies will continue throughout the 2022-24 school years.
+CCPA will continue with three standardized assessment windows during which time students are administered the i-Ready assessment

-Based on identified student data, local indicators, assessment testing, and staff and educational partner feedback, major student learner needs have been identified as follows with a major emphasis to focus on the mental health services portion of the social emotional needs below:
+Based on identified student data, local indicators, and assessment testing, major student learner needs have been identified as follows:

 - Improve student attendance / capture rate

-- · Support all students' academic and social-emotional needs
+- Support all students' academic and social-emotional needs

 - Increase student academic growth